drandreaskrueger/coinbaseTestbed/bugs/verify_callback()_False.md

     python cbWebhookPrinter.py

+Or

-1) browse to 208.68.38.174
+(1) browse to 208.68.38.174
-2) make payment with sandbox money
+(2) make payment with sandbox money
-3) press reload on 208.68.38.174
+(3) press reload on 208.68.38.174

-The code which is verifying is here: https://github.com/drandreaskrueger/coinbaseTestbed/blob/8bbaeca60ba779d6b0990403bedb8478b538d374/cb/cbWebhookPrinter.py#L122-L123
+The code which is verifying is [here](https://github.com/drandreaskrueger/coinbaseTestbed/blob/8bbaeca60ba779d6b0990403bedb8478b538d374/cb/cbWebhookPrinter.py#L122-L123).

-am I using it correctly?
+Am I using it correctly?
 Then your package needs another edit.

 Thanks.